dan-singer/IGME-230/project1/project3/documentation.md

 The scene management is highly inefficient, and not ideal.
 Additionally, I would have hoped to implement more player guidance, but ran out of time.
 Audio implementation is not very robust, and, if I had more time, would have liked to make it extensible and clearer.
 ## Future improvements
-Create a fully-featured scene manager and give the player more clear instructions.
+- Create a fully-featured scene manager and give the player more clear instructions.
+- Create an extensible audio manager.

 ## Contributions
 This was a solo project, so I completed the entirety of the project myself.